AngleProtocol/angle-docs/merkl/introduction.md

 Merkl has a low maintenance fee applied to incentives distributed.
 Excluding gas when claiming rewards, there is no cost to use the platform for Liquidity Providers.

 {% hint style="info" %}
 Merkl accepts incentives of any ERC-20 token on any pool of the supported AMMs.
-For the list of chains and AMMs supported by Merkl (along with other info for each chain), check out [this page](helpers.md).
+For the list of chains and AMMs supported by Merkl (along with other info for each chain), check out [this page](./supported-chains-amms.md).
 {% endhint %}

 ## ⚙️ Mechanism

 Merkl is based on an offchain script that looks at the onchain data of the incentivized pools.
 It then computes the rewards for all LPs of these pools according to the preferences of the incentivizor.
-Based on this, the script aggregates all reward distribution data in a Merkle tree, then compressed it into a Merkle root and pushes onchain to allow LPs to claim their rewards.
+Based on this, the script aggregates all campaigns data in a Merkle tree, then compressed it into a Merkle root and pushes onchain to allow LPs to claim their rewards.

 The script is ran regularly for the period between when it is executed and its last execution.
 Every time the script is ran, it only looks at the onchain data related specifically to this period of time.